EAGLE-BPN/eagle-wiki/README.md

 The script library needs and uses extensively the Python [regex](http://docs.python.org/2/library/re.html) module, the [csv](http://docs.python.org/2/library/csv.html) module, [BeautifulSoup 4](http://www.crummy.com/software/BeautifulSoup/bs4/doc/), and the [XML etree](http://docs.python.org/2/library/xml.etree.elementtree.html) module.

+The raw data used by the scripts is contained in the file `EAGLE-data.zip`.

 ## Installation

 This brief how-to covers the installation of the pywikibot "core" library as well the setup of this library for editing EAGLE Wiki.